-Unless otherwise agreed in the engagement covering letter our work will begin when we receive your implicit or explicit acceptance of that letter.
+Unless otherwise agreed in the engagement covering letter our engagement will only begin once we have both completed our partner identification obligations under the Money Laundering Regulations 2007 as detailed within this engagement letter and have received your implicit or explicit acceptance of our engagement letter.
 Except as stated in that letter we will not be responsible for periods before that date.

-Each of us may terminate this agreement by giving not less than 14 days’ notice in writing to the other party except where you fail to co-operate with us or we have reason to believe that you have provided us, Companies House, HMRC, or any other third party with misleading information, in which case we may terminate this agreement immediately.
-Termination will be without prejudice to any rights that may have accrued to either of us prior to termination.
+We may terminate this agreement by giving not less than 14 days’ notice in writing to you except where you fail to co-operate with us or we have reason to believe that you have provided us, Companies House, HMRC, or any other third party with misleading information, in which case we may terminate this agreement immediately.

 In the event of termination of this contract, we will not be liable to refund you for any monthly invoices paid during the period of our engagement unless they have been disputed in accordance with the process set out in this letter.
 There may however be fees payable in accordance with the provisions of the Fees section of these terms, and these will fall due at the date of termination.